0ero1ne/bandit/README.md

 ## Level 21 → Level 22

+We are going to use `netcat` to listen to a specific port and use `suconnect` to connect to.
 There are different way to solve this, using `tmux` to split the pane in two or connect with two instances of `SSH`.
 I'll demonstrate using `tmux`.